The location where rapper Stretch was shot dead

 This is a "then and now" image of the street.

-The Google Street View image at the bottom was captured in July of 2019.
+The Google Street View image at the bottom was captured in July 2019.
 Stretch's minivan crashed close to where the pickup truck is parked.

 Stretch and Tupac Shakur